Malakir3/chat-app/README.md

 ### Association

-- belongs_to: room
+- belongs_to :room
-- belongs_to: user
+- belongs_to :user